jimnewpower/code-with-quarkus/README.md

 # code-with-quarkus

+A demo Quarkus project, that connects to a PostgreSQL database via various endpoints (resources).

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .